lcawood/Museum-Data-Pipeline/README.md

 ## Disclaimer

-The Kafka cluster not the data stored on s3 are currently publicly available and so it is not possible to run either data source through the pipeline.
+The Kafka cluster nor the data stored on s3 are currently publicly available and so it is not possible to run either data source through the pipeline.